Newcastle and Liverpool interested in £60m Wolves winger Pedro Neto in the summer - Paper Talk

 Bayern Munich have added Roberto De Zerbi to their shortlist for their next manager.

-Sean Dyche claims he doesn't want to sell Jarrad Branthwaite, who is wanted by Saturday's opponents Manchester United and the England Under-21 defender is having a fine season for the Blues.
+Sean Dyche claims he doesn't want to sell Jarrad Branthwaite, who is wanted by Saturday's opponents Manchester United.

+A young member of Manchester United's squad brutally mocked goalkeeper Andre Onana by asking "are you going to save one or what" during a training session earlier in the season when the Cameroon stopper was struggling for form.

 THE SUN